Sandy Jones

-Sandy Jones, (born August 16, 1943) in Atlanta, Georgia is an American author and pregnancy and parenting expert.
-She has written, and co-authored, a dozen books since 1976, including the "Great Expectations" series, focusing on a baby's first years.
+Sandy Jones (born August 16, 1943) is an American author and pregnancy and parenting expert.
+She has written, and co-authored, a dozen books since 1976, including the Great Expectations series, focusing on a baby's first years.
 She has been a lecturer at several events, including La Leche League conferences, an organization that educates women on breast-feeding.

 Jones has a Bachelor's degree in psychology from Furman University in Greenville, South Carolina and a Master's degree in psychology from Appalachian State University in Boone, North Carolina.
 She is divorced, and has one daughter, Marcie Jones, who she has co-authored two books with.

 Career

 According to her author profile, on Amazon, she has written over 200 of articles on consumer issues and parenting have been published in national publications including Family Circle, Redbook, American Baby, and Working Mother.
 She has served as a columnist for Parents, Parenting and Woman's World.

 As a speaker, Jones has made presentations for the national conferences of La Leche League International and has made a presentation at the National Association for the Education of Young Children conference.

 In addition, she has lectured to parenting groups and professionals working with parents across the nation including her unique "Empowerment for Mothers" seminar presented to hundreds of mothers in the United States and Europe.

 Jones disagrees with child-care experts like Dr. Spock, who advocate for letting a baby cry so they learn not to, saying "Letting him scream is not humane, and it hurts his spirit."
 Linda Ziedrich, a book editor for Jones says: